teepean/DoubleHelixExternal/README.md

 This repository build a wheel that is used to distribute 3rd party executables used by WGSE-NG on Windows.

-The executables are contained in a zip folder distribuited as a release archive (to not check-in the binaries).
-The setup.py here is just to download that file a build a wheel containing the executables.
+The executables are contained in a zip folder distribuited as a release artifact for this project (to not check-in the binaries).
+The setup.py here is just to download that archive and build a wheel with it.
-Once installed, this package will be available with `import wgse.third_party` but it doesn't offer any feature.
-The package is used by by discover the executables through its location on disk.
+Once installed, this package will be available with `import wgse.third_party` but it doesn't offer any feature as there isn't any python code inside.
+The package is used to discover the executables through its location on disk.

 ## Make a new release
 ```batch